A martingale analysis of first passage times of time-dependent Wiener diffusion models: Introduction

 \section{Introduction}

-Continuous time stochastic processes based on drift and diffusion between two absorbing boundaries have been used in a wide variety of applications including statistical physics \citep{Farkas2001}, finance \citep{Lin1998}, and health science \citep{Horrocks2004}.
-In this article, we focus on applications to decision making tasks, where such models have successfully accounted for behavior and neural activity in a wide array of two alternative forced choice tasks, including phenomena such as the speed-accuracy tradeoff and the dynamics of neural activity during decision making in such tasks \citep{Ratcliff1998,Bogacz2006,Ratcliff2008,Simen2009, JIG-MNS:01, JIG-MNS:07, BWB-MMB-CDB:13, SF-PH-AR-WTN:09, MNS-WTN:01}.
-In particular, we will discuss extensions of a specific class of diffusion model referred to as the pure drift diffusion model (DDM; Eq.\eqref{eq:pure-ddm} below), which can be shown to be statistically optimal \citep{Wald1945,Wald1948}.
-Varieties of diffusion models have been applied within and outside of psychology and neuroscience to elucidate mechanisms for perception, decision-making, memory, attention, and cognitive control (see reviews in \cite{Ratcliff2004, Bogacz2006}).
+Continuous time stochastic processes modeling a particle's diffusion (with drift) towards one of two absorbing boundaries have been used in a wide variety of applications including statistical physics \citep{Farkas2001}, finance \citep{Lin1998}, economics~\citep{Webb2015}, and health science \citep{Horrocks2004}.
+Varieties of such models have also been applied extensively within psychology and neuroscience to describe both the behavior and neural activity associated with decision processes involved in perception, memory, attention, and cognitive control~\citep{Heath1992,Ratcliff1998,Ratcliff2008,Simen2009, JIG-MNS:01, JIG-MNS:07, BWB-MMB-CDB:13, SF-PH-AR-WTN:09, MNS-WTN:01, Diederich2014, Diederich2016}; for reviews see \citep{Ratcliff2004, Bogacz2006, Busemeyer2010}.

-In the pure DDM (and related models), the state variable $x(t)$ is thought to represent the amount of accumulated noisy evidence at time $t$ for decisions represented by the two absorbing boundaries, which we refer to as the upper (+) and lower (-) boundaries.
-The evidence $x(t)$ evolves in time according to a biased random walk with Gaussian increments, which may be written as $d x(t) \sim \text{Normal}(A\;dt,\sigma ^2 \; dt)$, and a decision is made at time $\tau$, the smallest time $t$ for which $x(t)$ hits either the top boundary ($x(\tau) = +z$) or bottom boundary ($x(\tau) = -z$).
-Hitting either of the two boundaries corresponds to making one of two possible decisions at time $\tau$.
-The resulting decision dynamics are thus described by the first passage times of the underlying drift diffusion process.
-In studying these processes one is often interested in relating performance metrics such as the mean decision time and error rate (i.e. the probability of hitting the boundary opposite to the direction of drift) to empirical data.
-For example, one may be interested in studying how actions and cognitive processes might seek to maximize reward rate, which is a simple function of error rate and mean decision time \citep{Bogacz2006}.
+In {\sfr these stochastic accumulation decision} models, the state variable $x(t)$ is thought to represent the amount of accumulated noisy evidence at time $t$ for decisions represented by the two absorbing boundaries, that we refer to as the upper ($+$) and lower ($-$) thresholds (boundaries).
+The evidence $x(t)$ evolves in time according to a biased random walk with Gaussian increments, which may be written as {\sfr $d x(t) \sim \text{Normal}(\mu \;dt,\sigma ^2 \; dt)$}, and a decision is said to be made at the random time $\tau$, the smallest time $t$ for which $x(t)$ hits either the upper threshold ($x(\tau) = +\zeta$) or the lower threshold ($x(\tau) = -\zeta$), also known as the first passage time (FPT).
+The resulting decision dynamics are thus described by the FPT of the underlying {\sfr model}.
+In studying these processes one is often interested in relating the mean decision time and the probability of hitting a certain threshold (e.g. the probability of making a certain decision) to empirical data.
+For example, these metrics can offer valuable insight into how actions and cognitive processes might maximize reward rate, which is a simple function of the FPT properties~\citep{Bogacz2006}.